Like my tips? Click here to sign up for my free Daily Tech Tips Newsletter and you’ll never miss one!

 If that person knows you always copy and paste your password for a certain account onto the login page they’ll easily be able to paste your password into that website’s login page themselves and log in to your account without your knowledge.

-2 – And here’s another example: Let’s say you copy a sensitive file from a USB flash drive and paste it into an Office document, then end up ending your computing session without copying something else to the clipboard.
+2 – And here’s another example: Let’s say you copy a sensitive file from a USB flash drive and paste it into an Office document, then ultimately end your computing session without copying something else to the clipboard.

 Of course this situation can be easily avoided by using separate user accounts and logging out of your account when your session is over.